Procedure: Succession planning

-- Succession planning does not replace the University’s merit based recruitment and appointment processes, it simply seeks to ensure the University has a strong internal field of candidates to be considered for key positions in the future.
+- Succession planning does not replace the University’s merit based recruitment and appointment processes, it seeks to ensure the University has a strong internal field of candidates to be considered for key positions in the future.

-Developing a College / Divisional succession plan
+Developing a College / Division succession plan

-- the ANU strategic plan;
+- the ANU Strategic Plan;